 Marjana Kos began working for Local Futures in 2006.
 She holds an Master’s degree in Holistic Science from Schumacher College and focused her studies on the topic of money.
 She lives in Slovenia and spends her free time revitalizing a derelict hectare of land with her partner and young son, creating a forest garden and building a low-impact, natural home made of local materials.
 She is also active in raising awareness about issues of globalization, new economics, the money system and complementary currencies.
 She writes articles, keeps a blog and gives talks and workshops on these topics.

 Victoria Clarke has worked with Local Futures since 2004.
-She spent four months in Ladakh as part of her MA from the School for International Training.
-Upon completion of her degree, Victoria worked on the United Nations’ 10-year review of the Earth Summit in Johannesburg, South Africa.
-Having lived and worked abroad, she now resides in San Francisco where she grows vegetables on her rooftop and explores possibilities for urban permaculture.
+She did research in Ladakh as part of her MA from the School for International Training.
+Having lived and worked abroad, she now resides in San Francisco where she grows herbs and vegetables in her rooftop garden.

 Anja Light has spent most of her life as an environmental and indigenous rights campaigner, project manager and presenter/workshop leader.
 She is a co-founder of the Sloth Club of Japan – the leading organisation of the ‘Slow’ movement in that country.
 Strongly influenced by deep ecology philosophy and through living with tribal peoples and local communities around the world, her work with Local Futures has a strong foundation in direct campaign and life experience.